mohmmedlahlali20/mohmmedlahlali20/README.md

 Full Stack Developer
 --------------------

-I have dedicated two years to the study of coding, initially focusing on HTML/CSS, and have since progressed towards becoming a proficient Full Stack Developer.
-My expertise enables me to design innovative and fully operational websites with creativity and precision.
+    I'm a Full Stack Developer with a passion for creating innovative solutions.
+My expertise includes HTML, CSS, JavaScript, PHP, and MySQL.

 * 🌍  I'm based in Safi, Morocco
 * ✉️  You can contact me at [mohmmedlaeh81@gmail.com](mailto:mohmmedlaeh81@gmail.com)